Governor Elections 2019

 Who can be a Governor?

 You must be a member of this Trust – you can join before the nominations close if you are not already a member.
 You must also be 16 years or over to become a Governor (although you can become a member at 12 years).
-If you move out of the membership constituency you are serving during your term of office you will have to step down.
+If you move out of the membership constituency in which you are elected during your term of office you will have to step down.
 You must also meet criteria called the ‘Fit and Proper Person’ criteria.
-This will be clearly explained on the nomination form and you must sign a declaration to the effect.
+This will be clearly explained on the nomination form and you must sign a declaration to that effect.

 How much time is involved in being a Governor?